-At the end the year upon successful completion you will be awarded the University of the Arts London Awarding Body Extended Diploma in Performing & Production Arts.
+At the end of the year upon successful completion, you will be awarded the UAL Level 4 Professional Diploma in Performance.

 “The Music Foundation really prepares you for the next steps, for university or Conservatoire.
 The staff are really flexible and supportive.
 Cambridge feels like home, it is safe, friendly and not scary."